-Nowadays we laugh at the idea that somebody could think $8/bitcoin is expensive.
-However, back then it probably really did feel that way.
-Similarly, although 1 bitcoin costing $32,500 might sound high today, that same price may look dizzyingly cheap years from now as Bitcoin adoption continues to grow across the globe.
+Nowadays, we laugh at the idea that somebody could think $8/bitcoin is expensive.
+However, back then, it probably really did feel that way.
+Similarly, although 1 bitcoin costing $32,500 might sound high today, that same price may look dizzyingly cheap years from now as Bitcoin adoption continues to grow globally.

-It’s key to remember that over long periods of time, bitcoin has returned extraordinary gains for investors.
-That’s why it is more important to buy it and hold it for a long period of time, rather than try to time the market to get in at a lower price.
+It’s key to remember that over long periods, Bitcoin has returned extraordinary gains for investors.
+That’s why it is more important to buy it and hold it for a long period of time rather than try to time the market to get in at a lower price.

 By buying Bitcoin today, what you are really betting on is that the usage of Bitcoin will continue to spread.
-It’s reasonable for investors to conclude that the price of bitcoin will be magnitudes higher years down the road if the positive trend of Bitcoin adoption continues.
-As more and more people find value in Bitcoin, the demand for the asset increases, and this results in the price rising due to Bitcoin’s fixed supply.
+It’s reasonable for investors to conclude that the price of Bitcoin will be magnitudes higher years down the road if the positive trend of Bitcoin adoption continues.
+As more and more people find value in Bitcoin, the demand for the asset increases, resulting in the price rising due to Bitcoin’s fixed supply.
 Since we already know Bitcoin’s supply is fixed, let’s see what Bitcoin’s demand has looked like over the last 12 months.

 The truth is that despite Bitcoin being >$30,000, we are still extremely early in its adoption.
 Bitcoin is an ambitious technology that aims to one day allow for the free flow of trillions of dollars worth of value on its network.
 It’s attempting to become a widely accepted store of value which is why it is often compared to gold.

-The reason gold is compared frequently to Bitcoin is they share a lot of the same properties.
+Gold is frequently compared to Bitcoin because they share many of the same properties.
 Like gold, Bitcoin is scarce, divisible, durable, and portable.
-Yet Bitcoin actually improves on gold’s properties by being a natively digital technology.
+Yet Bitcoin improves on gold’s properties by being a natively digital technology.
 Bitcoin is a scarcer gold that you can divide up into millions of pieces and send through the internet with a tap of a finger.
-Thus investors can reasonably expect that in the future Bitcoin may reach and perhaps even exceed the market cap of gold.

-In the graphic above, you can see that if Bitcoin were to reach gold’s market cap, then 1 bitcoin would equal nearly $487,000 or ~15x higher than today!
+In the graphic above, you can see that if Bitcoin reached gold’s market cap, then 1 Bitcoin would equal nearly $487,000 or ~15x higher than today!
 At its current price, Bitcoin’s market cap is not even larger than Facebook’s, a single public company.
 That’s how early you are.